Student Bulletin – Registration

 8. Students who stop attending a class and do not complete the formal drop process are subject to receiving an F grade and are liable for tuition.

-9. Students who do not take a final exam or complete required work will receive an F grade.
+9. Students who do not take a final exam or complete required work will receive an F, NP or NC grade, depending on the grading basis.

 Tuition Liability